YomNom/25LiveREDO/README.md

 3. Enhanced Resource Management
 To further improve functionality, future development could introduce advanced resource allocation features.
 Users could request additional resources like projectors, whiteboards, or specific seating arrangements when reserving a room, with the platform providing smart recommendations based on availability.

+4. Pathfinder Visualization
+We also would like to introduce a way for the user to find the path to their reserved rooms.
+However, due to limitations and time constraints, this map has been omitted from the current website.
+But the codes and components are already presented for us to easily implement it.